FineUploader/fine-uploader/readme.md

             <td>object</td>
             <td>{}</td>
             <td>These parameters are sent with the request to the endpoint specified in the action option.
 An individual parameter value
             may be a number, string, another object, or a function that returns a number or string.
-See the [associated blog post](http://blog.fineuploader.com/2012/11/include-params-in-request-body-or-query.html) for more details.</td>
+See the <a href="http://blog.fineuploader.com/2012/11/include-params-in-request-body-or-query.html">associated blog post</a>
+            for more details.</td>
         </tr>
         <tr>